JamesSaxon/dist_analysis/README.md

 * The main jq manipulation is `extract.jq` which is run by `extract.sh`.
   This is the code that pulls out all voting returns, and creates a single output file for the main tables of the paper.
+  These files are not included; instead, the files with final votes are (next section).
 * For Appendix G (post-selection of minority majority districts), I select plans with at least two "minority" seats (defined as both over half Democratic and more than 30\% Black VAP),